• Home

 <%= link_to "Delete", post_path(@post), method: :delete %>

-In Rails 7+ with Turbo, this won't work as expected without extra configuration.
+In modern Rails, method: :delete on link_to is no longer handled by Rails UJS.
+Use data: { turbo_method: :delete } or prefer button_to for destructive actions.
 The anchor tag will fire a GET request by default, and your destroy action won't be triggered.
 Always use button_to for delete actions.

 <!-- Do this instead -->